A Guide to Claiming Dermal Filler Injury Compensation

 It is recommended that you start a claim as soon as possible, as medical negligence cases can be complex.
 Starting your claim sooner will give your solicitor more time to gather medical evidence, assess the extent of your injury and to negotiate interim payments and your final compensation amount.

-Dermal fillers compensation claims
+Dermal filler compensation claims

 Increasing numbers of people are claiming compensation for cosmetic procedures that have gone wrong.
 The two main reasons for dermal filler compensation claims are as follows.